tracek/audio-explorer/app_description.md

 ### How to use the app
 1. Select algorithm parameters.
-Consider if the program should detect onsets of audio or chop complete audio into chunks.
+Consider if the program should detect onsets of audio or consider all chunks.
 2. Upload the audio.
-Once completed, algorithm will
+Once completed, selected algorithm will find a projection to 2d space.
 3. Inspect the clusters.
 Play audio for various samples to see how they are grouped together.
 4. ...
 TODO